robincamille/spacebot/README.md

 ## I want to leave this planet

-Anytime someone types **I want to leave this planet** in the Slack workspace, the bot will helpfully suggest a habitable exoplanet.
+Anytime someone types **I want to leave this planet** in the Slack workspace, the bot will helpfully suggest somewhere else to go.

 Sample response:
 > How about the habitable exoplanet TRAPPIST-1f?
 It's only 39 light years away!
 It orbits its star every 9.2 days.

-The suggested exoplanet is randomly chosen from a list of potential exoplanets in the conservatively habitable zone.
+The suggested planet is randomly chosen from a list of potential exoplanets in the conservatively habitable zone.
 This list comes from [Wikipedia](https://en.wikipedia.org/wiki/List_of_potentially_habitable_exoplanets#List_of_exoplanets_in_the_conservative_habitable_zone).

 ## Crew list